lionel-k/innovate-257/README.md

 Fill out [this form](https://goo.gl/forms/5S1PQclwghB2kKhi2):  and get access to a vibrant community of innovators, leaders, entrepreneurs excited to bring change in their community.

-## Contribution to this repository
+## Contribution to this Gitbook

+You can contribute to this book by submit your contribution through directly on our GitHub repository.
+For this you will need to:

 * Fork
 * Clone